-- 1. Invoke the request by calling CORBA::Request::send\deferred(). - 2.
-Continue processing in parallel with the operation. - 3.
-If you wish to check if the result of the operation is available, call the function CORBA::Request::poll\response() on the Request object.
+- Invoke the request by calling CORBA::Request::send\deferred(). - 2.
+Continue processing in parallel with the operation. - If you wish to check if the result of the operation is available, call the function CORBA::Request::poll\response() on the Request object.
 This function returns a non-zero value if a response has been received. - 4.
 To get the result of the operation, call CORBA::Request::get\response() on the Request object.

-For more details on the functions CORBA::Request::send\deferred(), CORBA::Request::poll\response(), and CORBA::Request::get\response(), see the entry for class CORBA::Request in the Orbix C++ Edition Programmer's Reference.
+For more details on the functions CORBA::Request::send\deferred(), CORBA::Request::poll\response(), and CORBA::Request::get\response(), see the entry for class CORBA::Request in the Orbix Programmer's Reference C++ Edition.